quintel/merit/README.md

 [load_profiles](https://github.com/quintel/merit/tree/master/load_profiles) directory.
 These curves are normalized such that the surface area underneath each curve equals unity.
-This means that the load of a must_run or volatile participant at every point in time can be found by multiplying its load profile with its **electricity production** (not that this is not equal to its demand).
+This means that the load of a must_run or volatile participant at every point in time can be found by multiplying its load profile with its **electricity production** (note that this is not equal to its demand).

 ## Assumptions